mcgougho/lmFScreen-paper/README.md

 ### 1. Power and Type I Error (Global and Local Null)
 - **Files:** `power_t1error_global_null.R`, `power_t1error_local_null.R`
 - **Description:**
-  Demonstrates Type I error control of the selective p-value under the null and compares the power of the selective procedure with a sample-splitting approach. `power_t1error_global_null.R` corresponds to Figure 4 in the paper, `power_t1error_local_null.R` corresponds to Figure C.1 in the supplementary material.
+  Demonstrates Type I error control of the selective p-value under the null and compares the power of the selective procedure with a sample-splitting approach. `power_t1error_global_null.R` corresponds to Figure 4 in the paper ["Valid F-screening in linear regression"](https://arxiv.org/abs/2505.23113), `power_t1error_local_null.R` corresponds to Figure C.1 in the appendix.

 ---